Railways

 A Regio from Fiesch is here seen between Täsch and Zermatt.
 It is operated by a class ABDeh 4/8 railcar with an additional driving trailer.
 [Jan 2018].

-From 2002 onwards the BVZ and later the MGB purchased several trains of the model KOMET.
-These railcars are mainly used between Zermatt and Fiesch.
-The class ABDeh 4/10 railcars entered service from 2007 onwards.
-One of them arrives in St. Niklaus as Regio to Zermatt.
+From 2007 to 2014 the MGB purchased several trains of the model KOMET, four of the longer ABDeh 4/10 and eight of the shorter ABDeh 4/8.
+These multiple units are mainly used between Zermatt and Fiesch.
+One of the class ABDeh 4/10 EMUs arrives in St. Niklaus as Regio to Zermatt.
 [Dec 2014].

-Class ABDeh 4/8 railcars are shorter than their class ABDeh 4/10 cousins.
+Class ABDeh 4/8 electric multiple units are shorter than their class ABDeh 4/10 cousins.
 But they are occasionally lengthened with an additional driving trailer.
 Such a driving trailer is seen as a train arrives in St. Niklaus.
 [Jan 2018].

 The train stops at St. Niklaus station.
 [Jan 2018].